samjsharpe/samjsharpe.github.com/_posts/2016-04-15-why-I-left-the-Civil-Service.md

 new features.
 Bad choices were made for reasons of expediency and never revisited, because there was always a new feature needed.

-I also don't like some features which are seem to be common in some "Agile" circles, but have little to do with being Agile.
+I also don't like some features which seem to be common in some "Agile" circles, but have little to do with being Agile.
 (I don't believe the [Agile Manifesto](http://agilemanifesto.org) mandates them)